Top Shows

 The Mask

-The Mask is a TV series based on a movie about a man who discovers an enchanted mask.
-When he wears it, he transforms into a zany superhero who fights crime and draws attention to himself.
+This show is based on the hit movie about a lower then regular guy who finds an enchanted mask.
+When he puts the mask on, he becomes a totally zany superhero who fights crime and makes a huge production of himself.

 Gargoyles